Nevada military depot mortar explosion kills seven U.S. Marines

 The accident came a week after a U.S. military plane assigned to a Washington state Naval Air Station crashed during a routine training flight, killing all three crew members on board.

-(Reporting by Chris Francescani in New York, David Alexander in Washington, and Cynthia Johnston in Las Vegas; Writing by Chris Francescani and Steve Gorman; Editing by Leslie Gevirtz and Peter Cooney)
+(Reporting by Chris Francescani in New York, David Alexander in Washington D.C. and Cynthia Johnston in Las Vegas; Writing by Chris Francescani and Steve Gorman; Editing by Paul Thomasch, Nick Zieminski, Leslie Gevirtz)